-Sarah Leavens teaches public and professional writing at the University of Pittsburgh, including the English Department Internship course, Grant Writing, Writing for Fundraising and Development, and Professional Uses of Social Media.
+Sarah Leavens teaches public and professional writing at the University of Pittsburgh, including the English Department Internship course, Professional Uses of Social Media, History and Politics of the English Language, and Writing for Fundraising and Development.
 A consultant in the Writing Center, she co-coordinates the Writers' Café and works with the social media committee.
-In the English Department, she is a member of the Undergraduate Placement/Internship committee and the Assessment Committee and is the faculty advisor for the student organization Association of Writers.
+In the English Department, she is a member of the Undergraduate Placement/Internship committee and is the faculty advisor for the student organizations Studio Four-One-Two and Association of Writers.

 With a background in nonprofit outreach, community-integrated projects, and nontraditional classroom teaching, as well as visual art, she also works as a teaching artist specializing in creative writing, drawing, painting, and book arts, and intersections thereof.
-She participates in PA Arts in Education programming including Poetry Out Loud.
-Recent projects include creative writing for women in recovery and poetry workshops tailored for seniors with Alzheimer's/dementia.
+She has taught with PA Arts in Education, Creative Nonfiction magazine, and the Pittsburgh Office of Public Art, among others.
+Recent projects include creative writing with women in recovery and poetry workshops tailored for seniors with Alzheimer's/dementia.
 In 2019 she was invited to speak on the "Writing as Social Engagement" panel at the Barrelhouse Conversations and Connections conference.

 Leavens received an MFA in poetry and nonfiction, with specializations in travel writing and pedagogy, from Chatham University in 2012, and she was the 2012-2013 Out of the Forge Writer-in-Residence in Braddock, PA.
 Her poetry has appeared in LUNCH, The Diverse Arts Press, Corium, and So to Speak, among other places, and has been nominated for a Pushcart Prize.
 Her website is sarahleavens.com.